 Types of Training Modules

-Offering a variety of content types allows you to create a richer training experience for all of your learners.
-Here are some examples of online training modules and tips on how to utilize them:
+Striking the right balance with a variety of content types enables you to craft a more enriching training experience for all your learners.
+Here are some examples of employee training modules that cater to different learning styles, along with tips on how to effectively utilize them:

 1. Informational e-course

-An informational eLearning course is a popular online training module that typically represents a set of slides with text, pictures, and “Next” buttons.
-This provides learners with information on a specific topic.
-When you create such an online training module, focus on its clarity of look and optimal length to help learners focus on the learning topic better.
+An informational eLearning course is a popular online training module format that typically includes a set of slides with text, pictures, and “Next” buttons.
+This provides learners with information on a specific topic and can be used in different aspects of the business sector.
+When you create online training modules, focus on clarity of look and optimal length to help learners focus on the learning topic better.

 Example of an informational e-course